Guardians-Tigers Betting Preview, Prediction, How to Watch

-The Cleveland Guardians take on the Detroit Tigers in the first game of a three game series.
-This game will continue our MLB odds series with a Guardians-Tigers prediction and pick.
+The Cleveland Guardians take on the Detroit Tigers in an American League Central Matchup Tuesday afternoon!
+Check out our MLB odds series as we hand out a Guardians-Tigers prediction and pick.
 We will also let you know how to watch the game.

-The Guardians enter this series 9-7 and in second place in the American League Central division.
-They are coming off a series against the Washington Nationals in which they took two out of three.
-Two out of three is not bad, but Cleveland is not happy with the outcome.
-The Guardians had game three – and the sweep – in their grasp, but they could not close the door.
-They entered the bottom of the seventh up by three, but the bullpen allowed two runs in the that inning and another two runs in the bottom of the eighth to lose 7-6.
-Josh Bell had an excellent series for Cleveland.
-He went 6-12 at the plate with five doubles and a home run.
-Myles Straw had five hits of his own while Jose Ramirez hit his first home run of the season.
+This game will be the second game of a double-header on Tuesday between the two teams.
+Game one was postponed Monday night due to the frigid temperatures in Detroit.
+Double-headers are always tricky because you never know who is going to sit in game two, or what players will be playing both games.
+Game one might feature a lot of relievers and force game two starters into going deep in the game despite getting shelled.
+There is a lot of unpredictability in game two, but we will give it our best shot.

-The Tigers are coming off a mini sweep of the San Francisco Giants as their game Sunday was postponed until July.
-This moved them to 5-9 and fourth place in the AL Central.
-Both of the games played needed extra innings for a winner to be decided.
-In game one, the Tigers gave up a three-run home run in eighth that tied the game and then lost the lead in the 11th.
-However, in the bottom of the 11th, the Tigers had two men on for Nick Maton who launched one over the wall to walk it off for.
-In game two, the Tigers were down 6-1 early, but fought back and tied the game in the eighth on a Spencer Torkelson single.
-In the 11th, future hall of famer Miguel Cabrera drove in the winning run on a single up the middle.
-Javier Baez was 4-8 on the series with four RBI while nine of the Tigers 20 hits went for extra bases.
+The pitching matchup in game two will be Peyton Battenfield against Eduardo Rodriguez

 Here are the Guardians-Tigers MLB odds, courtesy of FanDuel.